-- to make arrangements for the proper administration of its financial affairs and to ensure that one of its officers (for the Fire Authority, that officer is the Treasurer) has the responsibility for the administration of those affairs; - to manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - to approve the Statement of Accounts.
+- to make arrangements for the proper administration of its financial affairs and to ensure that one of its officers (for the Fire Authority, that officer is the Head of Finance) has the responsibility for the administration of those affairs; - to manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - to approve the Statement of Accounts.

-Treasurer's Responsibilities
+Head of Finance's Responsibilities

-The Treasurer is responsible for the preparation of the Authority's Statement of Accounts which, in terms of the CIPFA/LASAAC Code of Practice on Local Authority Accounting ("the Code"), is required to present a true and fair view of the financial position of the Authority at the accounting date and its income and expenditure for the year ended 31 March 2014.
+The Head of Finance is responsible for the preparation of the Authority's Statement of Accounts which, in terms of the CIPFA/LASAAC Code of Practice on Local Authority Accounting ("the Code"), is required to present a true and fair view of the financial position of the Authority at the accounting date and its income and expenditure for the year ended 31 March 2015.

-In preparing this statement of accounts, the Treasurer has:
+In preparing this statement of accounts, the Head of Finance has: